 PPC traffic is 50% more likely to convert than organic traffic, so it has become a popular way for businesses to start advertising online.

-With over 85% of online searches completed on Google it’s the world’s largest search engine, so when it comes to pay per click (PPC) advertising, Google AdWords is a popular choice for small businesses wanting to invest in online advertising.
-Google AdWords is one of the best tools for lead generation and if your campaigns are set up properly, it has the potential to send targeted leads to your website, giving you the opportunity to convert the prospects into sales.
+With over 85% of online searches completed on Google it’s the world’s largest search engine, so when it comes to pay per click (PPC) advertising, Google Ads is a popular choice for small businesses wanting to invest in online advertising.
+Google Ads is one of the best tools for lead generation and if your campaigns are set up properly, it has the potential to send targeted leads to your website, giving you the opportunity to convert the prospects into sales.

-If you haven’t participated in any form of PPC before, then Google AdWords can feel like a daunting and complicated process.
+If you haven’t participated in any form of PPC before, then Google Ads can feel like a daunting and complicated process.
 It’s as important to know what not to do in addition to those things which are necessary to do, so with this in mind follow our key do’s and don’ts to help deliver an effective PPC strategy.

 Do – Ensure you know your audience

 As with any marketing activity, it’s imperative that you understand your target audience to allow you to reach them effectively.
 Ask yourself questions such as; What do your ideal customers do?
 Where do they do it? and when and where are they searching ?
-These will help you to deliver a more concise and targeted plan and will increase the efficiency of your AdWords campaign.
+These will help you to deliver a more concise and targeted plan and will increase the efficiency of your Ads campaign.

 With 3.5 billion daily searches on the Google platform it’s tempting to ‘go big’ and try to get your ad in front of as many people as possible.
 However while it may sound counterintuitive to limit the number of eyeballs eligible to see your ads, doing so will ensure that your offering and messaging are as relevant to a searcher as possible, ensuring your ad’s reach the right audience.
 Understanding who your customers are allows you to use demographic information like gender, age and location to adjust bids and develop a more targeted approach.